rupertford/melody/docs/running.rst

 Running
 =======

-Melody supports 3 main concepts, `inputs`, a `function` and a `method`.
+Melody supports 3 main concepts, `inputs`, an `objective function` and a `method`.

 Melody `inputs` define the search space over which the user would like to search.
 A number of pre-existing classes are provided to capture this space.
 These can also be written by the user.
 The :ref:`inputs` section discusses inputs in more detail.

-The user writes the Melody `function` to perform the particular task that requires analysis.
+The user writes the Melody `objective function` to perform the particular task that requires analysis.
 Melody calls this function with appropriate inputs and expects to receive two return values once the function has completed.
-The :ref:`function` section discusses writing a Melody `function` in more detail.
+The :ref:`function` section discusses writing a Melody `objective function` in more detail.

 The Melody `method` defines how to search the input space.
 Currently there is only one option here, which is brute force.
 The user may